 Other Advantages of Pescetarianism

 Beyond its clear benefits for health, a pescetarian diet has other strong points in its favor.
-With its inclusion of fish, seafood, dairy, and eggs, it offers a far more accessible eating pattern than a straight vegetarian (or, even more so, vegan) diet.
+With its inclusion of fish, seafood, dairy, and eggs, it offers a far more accessible eating pattern than a straight vegetarian diet.
 This means that not only do you have more options for meal planning and dining out, but you’re less limited in social situations.
-We’ve all probably run into the awkward necessity of having to cook something separate for a strict vegan friend, or needing to select a restaurant with meatless choices to accommodate a vegetarian family member.
+We’ve all probably run into the awkward necessity of having to cook something separate for a strict vegan friend, or finding meatless restaurants to accommodate a vegetarian friend.
 As a pescetarian, you’re less likely to impose any such inconvenience on others.

-Many people also find the pescetarian diet favorable because it eliminates some of the environmental concerns associated with eating commercially raised livestock.
-If you’re not eating meat, you’re not supporting unsanitary or inhumane conditions for land animals, or the land degradation that goes hand in hand with mass meat production, or the untold methane emissions from cows that contribute to global warming.
+Many people also find the pescetarian diet favorable because it eliminates some of the environmental concerns associated with commercially raised livestock.
+If you’re not eating meat, you’re not supporting unsanitary or inhumane conditions for land animals.
+The land degradation linked to mass meat production, or the methane emissions from cows that contribute to global warming also aren’t problems.

 Despite the preponderance of excellent reasons to become a “fishy vegetarian,” there are of course some drawbacks.
 Though pescetarianism may allow you to leave some environmental concerns behind, others rear their ugly heads.
 Sustainability is a major issue when it comes to selecting fish.
 Eating more seafood could mean you’ll need to do some research about where to purchase it conscientiously.
 If you’d like to experiment with some of the more exotic types of underwater edibles, getting educated about which varieties contain potentially toxic levels of mercury may also be necessary.